Norwegian Air Shuttle

 per passenger, Norwegian Air Shuttle claims

-How Norwegian Air Shuttle Resists Claims
+Common Challenges With Norwegian Air Shuttle Claims

-Norwegian's initial rejection rate is high — approximately 65% of claims.
 They frequently cite 'extraordinary circumstances' for operational issues.

 Common rejection wording includes 'crew sickness,' 'technical issues,' and 'ATC restrictions' — all of which are typically NOT extraordinary circumstances under ECJ precedent.